This post may contain affiliate links which won’t change your price but will share some commission.

 - I usually add leeks to this recipe (they just add this soft sweet flavor) but this isn’t necessary;

-- Some recipes calls for the addition of garlic.
+- Some recipes call for the addition of garlic.
 I’ve never added garlic to my Spinach Rice, but you can experiment and see which version you prefer;

 How to use Leftovers of this Spinach Rice